 The FY 2016-17 projected revenue and rates are derived from the 2016 fee study.
-Stormwater fee changes are proposed for October 1, 2016.
-The proposed rate structure brings the City in line with industry standards, utilizing measured impervious data for residential and nonresidential accounts.
+Stormwater fee changes are effective October 1, 2016.
+The new rate structure brings the City in line with industry standards, utilizing measured impervious data for residential and nonresidential accounts.